 The Sandbar and a Cat

-It turns out to be a great campsite in the middle of the river–my own desert island.
+My little desert island turns out to be a great campsite.
 As I’m getting unloaded I keep hearing disturbances on the river surface.
 I remember that I packed a spool of fishing line and some hooks.
 Curious, I tie on a hook and a hunk of smelly salami, tie off about 30 feet of line to the boat and heave the salami out into the river.
 Thinking it unlikely that I’ll catch anything I quickly forget about it and get back to my camp chores.

 Minutes later I hear a slight ping and look up to see a taught line being pulled slowly this way and that.
 I jump over, grab the line and start pulling it in, hand over hand.
-Flopping onto my island is a 14-inch catfish, whiskers, spines and everything.
-I briefly consider keeping it for dinner.
-But, compared to the ground beef I brought for burgers, this slimy cat doesn’t seem all that appetizing.
-I manage to de-hook it without getting stung and toss it back into its muddy domain.
-I soon dine on two scrumptious cheeseburgers cooked on a cast iron pan over my stove complemented by some fresh diced watermelon and a cold beer—yes you can take “stuff” on a river trip.
+Flopping onto my island is a 14-inch catfish, whiskers, spines and all.
+I briefly consider keeping it for dinner, but the slimy gray creature can’t compete with the dinner I have planned.
+I toss it back into its muddy domain.
+I soon dine on exquisite cheeseburgers cooked on a cast iron pan over my stove complemented by some fresh diced watermelon and a cold beer—yes you can take “stuff” on a river trip.